The Beach Hut

 Guests can also hire Colin, a retro caravan at £20 per night (subject to availability) where younger members of the family can have their own little mini adventure - a fun den for day use, it can also be set up for sleeping overnight.

-Two dogs are welcome and there are kennels on site if required.
+Two dogs are welcome.
 Horses are welcome with prior notice.
 There is grazing and stabling available on site at additional cost.

 The Beach Hut sits alongside three shepherd's huts, Foxglove, Teasel and Cow Parsley each sleeping up to four guests which are ideal for guests who wish to holiday together.
 Foxglove is also adapted for guests who are mobility impaired.

 Open plan living area with galley kitchen with an electric two ring hob, a microwave, under-counter fridge, toaster, kettle and DAB radio.
 There is a dining table and seating for four guests and a ‘real flame effect’ electric stove.
 Please note that there is no washing machine.

 Bedroom (separated from the living area by a sliding door) with one double (4'6") bed.